leviszaboo/housing-nl/README.md

    * Check the generated files in the `data/output` folder for the main and stations dataset, and the `output` folder for the analysis results.

 ## License
-"Effect of Train Traffic and Train Stations on House Prices in the Netherlands" © 2024 by Levente Szabo is licensed under [Creative Commons Attribution 4.0 International License][cc-by].
+"Effect of Municipal Train Station Presence and Volume of Train Traffic on House Prices in the Netherlands" © 2024 by Levente Szabo is licensed under [Creative Commons Attribution 4.0 International License][cc-by].
 This means you are free to:
 - **Share**: Copy and redistribute the material in any medium or format.
 - **Adapt**: Remix, transform, and build upon the material for any purpose, even commercially.
 - **Conditions**: Attribution must be provided with proper credit, a link to the license, and indication if changes were made.